esimonetti/SugarDockerized/README.md

 $sugar_config['xhprof_config']['flags'] = 0;
 ```

 Make sure new files are created on `./data/app/profiling/` when navigating Sugar.
-If not, ensure that the folder permissions are set correctly so that the `sugar` user can write on the folder.
+If not, ensure that the directory permissions are set correctly so that the `sugar` user can write on the directory.

 Please note that profiling degrades user performance, as the system is constantly writing to disk profiling information and tracking application stats.
 Use profiling only on replica of the production environment.